-The IB Diploma Programme is a two year programme that requires students to study courses across all disciplines.
+The IB Diploma Programme is a two year program that requires students to study courses across all disciplines.
 Students have some flexibility to suit their curricular needs.
-Regardless of course selection, all students explore the connections between the six major subject areas, will study each subject through an international perspective, will reflect critically on what it means to be a ‘knower’ (Theory of Knowledge), will pursue one subject in great detail through independent research (Extended Essay), and, will have an opportunity to apply their knowledge/skills and interests locally (Creativity, Action, Service).
-Only students enrolled in and attending an authorized IB World School may participate in an IB programme.
+Regardless of course selection, all Diploma students explore the connections between the six major subject areas, will study each subject through an international perspective, will reflect critically on what it means to be a ‘knower’ (Theory of Knowledge), will pursue one subject in great detail through independent research (Extended Essay), and, will have an opportunity to apply their knowledge/skills and interests locally (Creativity, Activity, Service).
+Only students enrolled in and attending an authorized IB World School may participate in an IB Diploma programme.

 Yes.
 A student’s application for a Bilingual IB Diploma will depend on a student’s level of French.
 The decision is made in consultation with the IB French teacher, the guidance counsellor and the IB coordinator.
 Contact the IB coordinator for more information.

 A Diploma student will sit for IB exams in most of their IB subjects, normally in May of the student’s grade 12 year.
 A Diploma Course student will sit for as many exams as they have IB courses.
 Each subject varies by how many exams ("papers") are offered.

 No. A significant part of a student’s final grade comes from work done in the classroom (or "field") and in collaboration with classroom peers.

 Yes.
 Students who succeed in receiving the IB Diploma will also receive a Saskatchewan High School Diploma.
 Students who successfully complete select IB courses will supplement their graduation requirements with outcomes from the Saskatchewan curriculum.

 Yes.
 BRC has an established policy for students with special assessment needs.
 Contact the Diploma Coordinator